marcelrv/openhab2/addons/binding/org.openhab.binding.windcentrale/README.md

-# WindCentraleBinding
+# WindcentraleBinding

-This Binding is used to display the details of a WindCentrale wind mill.
+This Binding is used to display the details of a Windcentrale wind mill.

 ## Supported Things

-This Binding supports WindCentrale mills devices.
+This Binding supports Windcentrale mills devices.

 ## Discovery